Aryzta needs to sell €600m of assets to reset business, shareholders claim

 The shareholders claimed, however, that the business, which supplies quick-serve chains such as McDonald’s and Subway, was still too complex – spread across multiple channels in five continents – and that it needed to return to its core competencies, namely artisan breads and pastries.

-Additional asset disposals of € 600 million plus would allow it reduce all or large part of its bank covenant net, “getting Aryzta out of the hands creditors”, they said.
+Additional asset disposals of € 600 million plus would allow it to reduce all or a large part of its bank covenant net, “getting Aryzta out of the hands of creditors”, they said.

 In May, Aryzta appointed investment bankers Rothschild to carry out a strategic review of the group amid speculation it could be preparing to put itself up for sale.